Murder of Mollie Tibbetts: Legal proceedings

 On August 22, 2018, Rivera was charged with first-degree murder.
 The judge raised his bond from $1 million to $5 million when the prosecutor noted him as a flight risk.

 On August 24, Rivera changed his legal counsel.
-Chad and Jennifer Frese, a married couple who work for the same law firm, were privately retained by Rivera's relatives to represent him.
+Chad and Jennifer Frese, a now-divorced couple who worked for the same law firm, were privately retained by Rivera's relatives to represent him.
 On September 19, Rivera pleaded not guilty.

 On May 17, 2021, Rivera's criminal trial began, after many delays due to other court proceedings and to the ongoing COVID-19 pandemic.

 On May 28, 2021, Rivera was found guilty of first degree murder.
 The judge ordered him to be held without bond.

 Rivera faced a mandatory sentence of life imprisonment without parole.
 The state of Iowa has no death penalty.

 On August 30, 2021, Rivera was sentenced to life in prison without parole.

-As of October 26, 2021, VINELink shows that Rivera is incarcerated at the Iowa State Penitentiary (ISP) at Fort Madison, Iowa.
-This is a Maximum Security Prison, where he will be serving out his life sentence.
+As of May 8, 2025, Iowa records show that Rivera is incarcerated at the Iowa State Penitentiary (ISP) at Fort Madison, Iowa.